codebrewlimited/mono.codebrew.cc/README.md

 - **v1** – A barebone TypeScript API for demo purposes 🏭
 - **client** (formerly v2) – Future frontend or client workspace 💻

 This mono repository provides a fully automated pipeline to detect changes, build, test, release, and deploy TypeScript and client applications with **CircleCI** for CI/CD integration, **AWS** ☁️ for secure SSH-based deployments, and strict commit conventions.
+It also features **automated versioning** 📦 that increments versions based on which subfolder (`v1` or `client`) has been updated.

 ---